 The Department of Education also houses the university’s College-to-Career Course Series, which is designed to provide Wake Forest students with a unique opportunity to receive course credit to explore personal attributes that influence future academic and professional decisions and to consider the factors that create a meaningful, fulfilling life after Wake Forest.

-Three Master of Arts in Education programs are available for prospective graduate students.
+Four Master of Arts in Education programs are available for prospective graduate students, including a Dual Degree Graduate Program with the School of Divinity.

 The Department of Education’s main office is located in B201 Tribble Hall.
 General inquiries may be directed to email@example.com.